 But tread carefully.
 Even though you may have loads of personal experience with different nutrition choices—and hours of research to back up your insights—there are limits as to what you, as a personal trainer, can discuss when it comes to nutrition.

-Here’s what you need to keep in mind if you’re looking to combine nutritional advice with fitness strategies:
+Here’s what you need to know if you want to start giving nutritional advice in addition to your fitness strategies:

 State Laws & Guidelines

 Specific rules can vary by state, especially when it comes to who can dispense nutrition advice that is geared toward providing treatment in some way.

 For example, in Minnesota, it's legal for professionals in a wide array of professions—including chiropractors, fitness trainers, acupuncturists, and herbalists—to give nutrition advice.
 The state does caution that there may be limitations on insurance reimbursement eligibility when seeing these types of professionals for nutrition plans.
 But in North Carolina, the state is stricter in regulating which professionals can offer nutrition advice.

 Before you begin practicing and taking on clients, be sure to review the latest rules in your state, since they can change without much public notice.
 If your state has strict rules, communicate that to clients as soon as the subject of nutrition rolls around, and be clear about what you can advise and what you can’t.

 If you’re in a state where you’re restricted, consider having on hand the names of several nutritional professionals who can address client questions—you might even want to team up with them to offer a “package deal,” if you’re not thinking of expanding your nutrition education yourself.

 Maybe you’re a huge fan of Paleo or keto because it worked for you.
 That’s great, but personal success doesn’t always translate into professional advice.
 In fact, without knowing about topics like metabolism, blood sugar regulation, age-based calorie intake, and many others, your recommendations could harm clients instead of helping them.